 Guidelines for the submission of abstracts

 - Trainees sometimes submit abstracts without explicit approval from their supervisor.
 This results in frantic phone calls to correct authors who have been omitted or who are in the wrong order and/or trying to fix data.
 It is very often too late for us to make these amendments.
-Before you submit your abstract, you must ask your supervisor to check it, including the authors.
+Before you submit your abstract, you must ask your supervisor to check it, including all the authors.